HPCNow/sNow/doc/pages/mydoc/mydoc_install_snow_conf.md

 The ```NFS_SERVER``` defines the NFS server where all the sNow! files will be stored.
 The /sNow filesystem is exported to the compute nodes via NFS for running the post-install scripts and for other purposes.
 If the NFS_SERVER matches with the sNow! server, the "snow init" command will apply the required changes in the system like adding the needed paths to /etc/exports.
 The default value for the NFS_SERVER is snow01 and it should be the same server you defined during installation.
 ## sNow! paths
 The following paths define where the code and binaries are going to be stored.
 Most of them are NOT customizable yet but they will be in upcoming releases.
 Keep the following paths as static for the time being
-* SNOW_PATH: The main sNow! root directory where all the subfolders usually are stored.
+* SNOW_ROOT: The main sNow! root directory where all the subfolders usually are stored.
 Default value is /sNow
 ```
-SNOW_PATH=/sNow
+SNOW_ROOT=/sNow
 ```
 * SNOW_HOME: This parameter defines the default path to the shared home directory.
 ```